JuliaGraphics/Luxor.jl/docs/src/howto/text.md

 ## Text blocks, boxes, and wrapping

-Longer lines of text can be made to wrap inside an imaginary rectangle with `textwrap()`.
+Longer lines of text can be made to wrap inside an imaginary rectangle with [`textwrap`](@ref).
 Specify the required width of the rectangle, and the location of the top left corner.

 ```@example

 using Luxor # hide
-Drawing(500, 400, "assets/figures/text-wrapping.png") # hide
+Drawing(500, 400, "../assets/figures/text-wrapping.png") # hide
 origin() # hide
 background("white") # hide
 fontface("Georgia")